Lords of the Manor Upper Slaughter, Cotswolds

 Romantic luxury country hotel in the heart of the Cotswolds

 Lords of the Manor is simply one of the finest hotels in the Cotswolds.
 Situated in the pretty village of Upper Slaughter, the hotel is an ideal central base to explore the surrounding villages.
-You'd be forgiven however if you don't set foot outside the grounds, as the attractive gardens, relaxing lounges and sumptuous Michelin star food provide all that is required for the perfect luxury getaway.
+You'd be forgiven however if you don't set foot outside the grounds, as the attractive gardens, recently refurbished restaurants, relaxing lounges and sumptuous food provide all that is required for the perfect luxury getaway.

 OPL Exclusive details

 From £116.29 pppn for a 7 night stay, to £120 pppn for a 1 night stay

 Stay in a Manor room and receive:

 - Welcome tea or coffee with homemade biscuits on arrival